clarshad/golang/terraform-service/README.md

 #### Run Locally

 After cloning this repository, change directory to terraform-service `cd terraform-service` and run `go build`.
-This should create `terraform-service` binary, run the file `./terraform-service` to start API server
+This should create `terraform-service` binary, run the binary `./terraform-service` to start API server

 #### Run as Container